 If my child spends part of their school day at a brick and mortar school (i.e. a traditional school), can he/she work on their online classes there?

 Yes.
 Your child will most likely be assigned a period(s) during the day where he/she can go to the media center/computer lab/etc. to work on their online classes.
 We highly encourage students to use this time.

-Students taking eSchool courses part-time can register at any time for a course.
-However, registration deadlines are in effect for full-time eSchool students.
-Please see our news feed for the latest information on upcoming registration deadlines for full-time students.
+Students taking eSchool courses on a part-time basis can register at any time for a course.
+Registration deadlines are in effect for full-time eSchool students.
+Please see our registration page for the latest information on upcoming registration deadlines for full-time students.